wulaiyin789/wulaiyin789/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=wulaiyin789&amp;show_icons=true&amp;count_private=true" alt="wulaiyin789" />

 <div class="container">
-    <h4> I always advice people - Don't wait !
-Do something when you are young, when you have no responsibilities.
-Invest time in yourself to have great Experiences that are going to enrich you, then you can't possibly lose.</h4>
+    <h4> You gotta commit.
+You've gotta go out there and improvise and you've gotta be completely unafraid to die.
+You've got to be able to take a chance to die.
+And you have to die lots.
+You have to die all the time.</h4>
-    <p>- Steve Jobs</p>
+    <p>- Bill Murray</p>
 </div>